-In Conclusion, the G77 and China wishes to reaffirm the roles of the United Nations and the International financial institutions in accordance with their respective mandates, and encourages them to continue to support global efforts towards sustainable development and to find a durable solution to the problem of the debt of developing countries as indicated in the General Assembly Resolution.
+In Conclusion, the G77 and China wishes to reaffirm the roles of the United Nations and the International financial institutions in accordance with their respective mandates, and encourages them to continue to support global efforts towards sustainable development and to find a durable solution to the problem of the debt management of developing countries as indicated in the General Assembly Resolution.
+Additionally, UNCTAD, the World Bank and the IMF have a role to play in mapping the way forward on sovereign debt issues as it pertains to providing analytical tools and policy guidance on this issue.
+All inputs are thus welcome.

-I wish to assure you of the readiness of the Group of 77 and China to engage constructively on all the working sessions of the Ad Hoc Committee on Sovereign Debt Restructuring Processes.
+The Group of 77 and China would like to assure you Mr Chairman that we will engage constructively on all the Working Sessions of the Ad Hoc Committee on Sovereign Debt Restructuring Processes, in order to make a meaningful input to these discussions in reaching a common understanding with all Member States.